 So that’s it … 10 books that have changed my life!
 What did you think?
 Drop me a note in the comment section below.

 If you know me, you’re probably wondering, “Where’s Jim Rohn on this list?”
 Of course, Mr. Rohn is my all-time favorite philosopher of business and life, and I would consider him one of the five greatest influences on my life to this day.
 The reality is that I inhaled all of his audios, videos, and books in my formative years as a young leader.
 Every single thing he ever put out is awesome, and you can’t go wrong by picking anything he ever wrote or recorded.
 His “compilation” of ideas is found in the book “Leading An Inspired Life” and his “Treasury Of Quotes” is PURE GOLD.
-Take those two as bonus 11th and 12th selections for today.
+Take those two as additional bonus selections for today.

 I’ll leave you with a quote from Jim Rohn to end this article: